CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 Project 1 CUDA Flocking
 ====================

-This project implements a GPU-accelerated simulation of flocking behavior in CUDA using three different versions: a naive all-pairs implementation, a uniform grid with scattered memory access, and a coherent grid with improved memory locality.
+This project implements a GPU-accelerated simulation of flocking behavior in CUDA using three different versions: a naive all-pairs implementation, a uniform grid, and a coherent grid with improved memory locality.
 Performance comparisons show how spatial partitioning and memory layout optimizations enable scaling to tens of thousands of boids in real time.

 ![Flocking Animation](images/boids.gif)
 <br>